Make Sense, Shape Your Stories

 For Leaders and Enablers

-Support, enable and amplify communities, to find and tell stories, to know each other and their message for the world .
+Support, enable and amplify groups and communities, to find and tell stories, to know each other and their message for the world .

 Knowing Who You Are

-The way we understand ourselves, both as a species and as individuals, is to contemplate how we have responded to the experiences of our lives.
+The way we understand ourselves, both as a community, and as individuals, is to contemplate how we make sense of and have responded to the experiences of our lives.

 In the immediate wake of events, we process, resolve and form our 'stories', we make our meaning, then we tuck the stories to bed, and shift who we are based on the shape they make in our minds.
 Rarely do we remember, or reflect on their 'truthfulness'.